 Gardening means you’ll do a lot of activities, from digging, planting, weeding, lifting, to sprinkling water.
 While it makes take effort, see it as a good form of exercise as it will involve different muscle groups in the body.
 You can burn up to 400 calories per hour when gardening, all worth it for a healthier body and good harvests in return.

-Gardening is an excellent stress reliever due to an array of reason.
+Gardening is an excellent stress reliever due to an array of reason and gardening is great for mental health .
 First, it allows you to go outside, breathe in the fresh air and enjoy the sunshine, significantly improving your disposition and making you feel happy.
 Second, gardening can help you deviate from day to day issues, even for small parts of your day.
 Lastly, growing your own crops and seeing them flourish each day can give you a sense of accomplishment and satisfaction and further uplift your mood.

 It’s good for your kids